dennis-tra/nebula/README.md

 ## Deployment

-The `deploy` subfolder contains a `docker-compose` setup to get up and running quickly.
-It will start and configure `nebula` (monitoring mode), `postgres`, `prometheus` and `grafana`.
-The configuration can serve as a starting point to see how things fit together.
 First, you need to build the nebula docker image:

 ```shell
 make docker